cfwheels/cfwheels/src/docker/README.md

 Likewise if you need to rebuild any of the images, you can do it on an image by image basis if needed:

-`docker-compose build testui` *etc*
+`docker-compose up testui --build` *etc*

-Which can be quicker than rebuilding everything via `docker-compose build`
+Which can be quicker than rebuilding everything via `docker-compose up --build`

 #### Known Issues
 There's an issue with CORS tests currently, which means those tests are currently commented out

 ### Rebuilding

-You can force a rebuild of the images via `docker-compose up --build` which is useful if you change configuration of any of the Dockerfiles etc. The two adobe engines still take ages to boot this way (just an fyi)
+You can force a rebuild of all the images via `docker-compose up --build` which is useful if you change configuration of any of the Dockerfiles etc. The two adobe engines still take ages to boot this way (just an fyi)